atlanhq/camelot/docs/user/install-deps.rst

 For Tkinter, you can download the `ActiveTcl Community Edition`_ from ActiveState.
 For ghostscript, you can get the installer at the `ghostscript downloads page`_.

-After installing ghostscript, you'll need to reboot your system to make sure that the ghostscript executable's path is in the windows PATH environment variable.
-In case you don't want to reboot, you can manually add the ghostscript executable's path to the PATH variable, `as shown here`_.

 .. _ActiveTcl Community Edition: https://www.activestate.com/activetcl/downloads
 .. _ghostscript downloads page: https://www.ghostscript.com/download/gsdnld.html
 .. _as shown here: https://java.com/en/download/help/path.xml